qirtaiba/modtools/readme.md

 For any inquiries or support, please raise an issue in the repository's issue tracker.

-## API for submitting images, reading their status and
+## API for submitting images, reading their status and making a report action

 ## About the HiveAI API JSON object
     The object returned by the HiveAI API represents the analysis result of a photo.
 It contains information about the status of the analysis and the output of the analysis.
 The response field contains an array of analysis results for each image provided.
 Each analysis result contains information about the classes detected in the image and the corresponding scores.